 Delicious; best ever.
 I usually cook the south Louisiana recipes around the house and was a bit taken back when my wife insisted that she wanted to try this recipe.
 Boy, was I ever glad I did.
 This was absolutely the very best jambalaya I had ever eaten. — Rod

-- 1/2 pound medium raw shrimp, peeled and deveined OR boneless, skinless chicken breast, cut into 1- inch cubes
+- 8 ounce raw shrimp, peeled and deveined or 8 ounces boneless, skinless chicken breast, cut into 1-inch pieces

 - 1 teaspoon olive oil